 - River Towns- While river towns are plentiful, there are two things you should keep in mind.
 For starters, once you pass St. Louis every gathering you encounter will be bunkered behind a levy or a flood wall.
-This can make them hard to spot, and provide less than ideal ground for getting out.
-During three separate occasions we actually blew past towns we were actively looking for.
+This can make them hard to spot and provide less than ideal ground for getting out.
+On three separate occasions, we actually blew past towns we were actively looking for.
 Secondly, if you plan to resupply in these micro cities, (and why wouldn’t you) make sure you note where the grocery stores/Walmarts are.
-Many are multiple miles off shore, and will require a car to get there (Uber, taxi, hitchhiking- you get the point).
+Many are multiple miles offshore, and will require a car to get there (Uber, taxi, hitchhiking- you get the point).
 I’ll tell you right now do not plan to restock in Helena-West Helena, Arkansas.
-This area does not have a grocery store, and unfortunately they aren’t the only river town without one.
+This area does not have a grocery store, and unfortunately, they aren’t the only river town without one.

 - The Real Dangers- As I said before, everyone you’ll meet out on the river will try and offer up a piece of advice.
 This includes the many, “dangers” of the trip.
 Here’s what you should make note of, and what can be ignored.

-- Be Careful of: Lakes (storms can cause deadly waves), The Shipping Lanes, Tics, Minnesota Weather (it still gets down into the 30’s in late June), rough waters (caused by either storms, or the convergence of other rivers i.e. the Ohio and Missouri), and Recreational Boats (the path of these boats are often unpredictable).
+- Be Careful of: lakes (storms can cause deadly waves): the shipping lanes: ticks: Minnesota weather (it still gets down into the ’30s in late June): rough waters (caused by either storms or the convergence of other rivers i.e. the Ohio and Missouri): and recreational boats (the path of these boats are often unpredictable).

 And that’s it folks!
 Thanks for following along.
 I hope we mildly entertained you during our adventure, and who knows maybe we even inspired you to jump into a canoe yourself!
 It’s been a remarkable journey, and I want to thank everyone who made this expedition possible (here’s looking at you Tom and Liz from NH).
 Also, I’d be foolish to not thank everyone who donated to the cause and helped smash our original goal of $2320 for cancer research.